kptdev/kpt/site/content/en/guides/producer/functions/container/_index.md

 ---
 title: "Container Runtime"
 linkTitle: "Container Runtime"
-weight: 4
+weight: 1
 type: docs
 description: >
-   Writing functions as containers
+   Writing and running functions as containers
 ---

 Functions may be written as container images.
 The container must run a program which: